littlegrasscao/C-programming/README.md

 trie: build a trie struct API that allows insert, remove, traverse, destory and get value

 connect4: A game similar to connect4 with choices of human and AI players.
-The board height, width and runs to win are decided by user. (not ready yet)
+The board height, width and runs to win are decided by user.